 Misunderstanding risk is fatal when it comes to saving.
 Risk isn’t just about losing money; it’s also about not having enough when you come to retire, with not taking enough risk potentially making that a very real prospect.
 Owing to their long time horizon, most millennials have a fairly high risk tolerance when it comes to their pension.
 They have plenty of time to recoup any losses they may incur.

-The majority of millennials who answered my questions had no idea about the risk of their pension portfolios, with those who had bothered to look saying they simply opted for the default owing to a mixture of apathy and feeling most comfortable with a ‘medium’ amount of risk.
+The majority of millennials who answered our questions had no idea about the risk of their pension portfolios, with those who had bothered to look saying they simply opted for the default owing to a mixture of apathy and feeling most comfortable with a ‘medium’ amount of risk.

 “I’ve had a permanent item on my to-do list to transfer my pension to my new company’s scheme, but it feels like a massive admin struggle.”